-Approximately 50% of all interviewees answered positively to this question, while 80% of manufacturers were negative, claiming to have supply chain issues.
+Approximately 50% of all interviewees answered positively to this question, while 90% of manufacturers were negative, claiming to have supply chain issues.
 One interviewee mentioned that they were unable to get the needed machinery on time.
 Another business had difficulty getting styrofoam coolers for cold storage and shipping.
 One interviewee was exasperated by their inability to get needed supplies.
+The lack of truck drivers has limited businesses' ability to get materials on time.
+One business mentioned that several years ago, they could hire a truck and driver in mere hours.
+But now, they have to wait between two and four days because there is a shortage of drivers.
 Unfortunately, regional manufacturers, like their state and nationwide counterparts, are still struggling with supply chain issues.